Joe Biden to launch 'shadow' coronavirus briefings as Trump 'unfit to lead' | DW | 22.03.2020

 The news site Politico reports that the leading Democratic Party candidate for the White House has installed live streaming technology at his house to allow him to give regular updates on the health emergency.

 Biden currently leads Senator Bernie Sanders in the Democratic race to take on Trump in November's US presidential election.
-The former vice president says the shadow briefings are necessary due to the president's repeated false statements and downplaying of the health threat during his own news conferences.
+The former vice president says the shadow briefings are necessary to help inform and protect the American people due to the president's repeated false statements and downplaying of the health threat during Trump's own news conferences — in which he has stood with a crowd of people and failed to model social distancing.

 Read more: What you need to know about the coronavirus